anniezh12/Florist/README.md

 # Florist

 Welcome to your new gem!
-In this gem you will be able to see all the current deals provided by Florist shop.
+In this gem you will be able to see all the current deals provided by the Florist shop.
-This gem uses web scraping to collect information and displays it in very user friendly manner .
+This gem uses web scraping to collect information and displays it in a very user friendly manner .
-Moreover one of a great feature it has is very interactive and prompts users quiet often.
+Moreover one of a great features is that it is very interactive and prompts users quite often.
 ## Installation

 Add this line to your application's Gemfile: